Skip to main content

 1) Data Risks

-Data is the foundation of any AI data security system, and its quality, security, and privacy directly affect AI models’ performance and reliability.
+Data is the foundation of any AI data security system, and its quality, security, and privacy directly affect the performance and reliability of AI maturity models.
 Managing data risks involves ensuring that the data used and produced by AI systems is secure, private, and accurate.
-Neglecting these risks can result in artificial intelligence security breaches, inaccuracies, and operational disruptions.
+Neglecting these risks can lead to security breaches, inaccuracies, and operational disruptions in artificial intelligence.

 A) Data Security